 If the past year has taught us anything, it’s that work doesn’t necessarily require a ‘workplace’ or a nine to five day.
-The most resilient businesses have embraced our new found working flexibility; staff are happier and, according to recent studies, productivity is higher.
+The most resilient businesses have embraced our new found flexibility; staff are happier and, according to recent studies, productivity is higher.

-A culture of data security is a must for a remote workforce.
-While we’re working from home, on the go, and across multiple devices, employees must be empowered with the right tools and information to protect your organisation’s data.
+A ‘security first’ culture is a must for a remote workforce.
+While we’re working from home offices, on the go, and across multiple devices, employees must be empowered with the right tools and information to protect their organization’s data.

 Why we’re turned off by training

+According to 75% of respondents, hacking, malware and phishing are primary threats to their data.
+However, 80% of data incidents reported to the ICO last year were caused by human error.
 Emails sent to the wrong person, misuse of BCC, incorrect or missing attachments; these are small mistakes with the biggest consequences.
-And yet, traditional cyber security training fails to address this issue.
+And yet, traditional cyber security solutions fail to address this issue.

-According to IBM and Ponemon's Cost of a Data Breach study, security automation (utilising technologies such as artificial intelligence, analytics, and automated orchestration) is most effective at mitigating data breach costs.
-Today, technology can do the hard work for your people, enabling time-poor employees to get on with their days, safe in the knowledge that machine learning and pre-set business rules are working in the background to protect data.
+According to IBM and Ponemon's Cost of a Data Breach study, security automation (utilizing technologies such as artificial intelligence, analytics, and automated orchestration) is most effective at mitigating data breach costs.
+Today, technology can do the hard work for your people, enabling time-poor employees to get on with their days, safe in the knowledge that machine learning and pre-set business rules are working in the background to protect their data.

 With Zivver, users can:

-- Act on real-time automated notifications regarding incorrect recipients, sensitive data, missing attachments and more, before hitting ‘send’
+Act on real-time automated notifications regarding incorrect recipients, sensitive data, missing attachments and more, before hitting ‘send’

 Ensure only the intended recipients access emails and files with 2FA

-- Transfer up to 5TB files within their email client
+Transfer up to 5TB files within their email client

 Retract and set expiration periods on emails after sending

 Enable external stakeholders to access emails and files, and send secure messages, without having to create a Zivver account